Pichilemu Blues

 Pichilemu Blues is a 1993 book written by Chilean politician Esteban Valenzuela.
 A movie based on the book was also released, starring Peggy Cordero, Ximena Nogueira and Evaristo Acevedo.

 Plot

 The Pichilemu Blues story is situated in Pichilemu during the summer of 1973.
-The main characters are a group of teenagers that are discovering a world abounded with hippies, sexual revolutions, ideological transformations, its own language (Chilean Spanish) and anxiety to change the world.
+The main characters are a group of teenagers that are discovering a world abounding with hippies, sexual revolutions, ideological transformations, its own language (Chilean Spanish) and anxiety to change the world.